mohamed-khaja/Spring-boot-Crud/README.md

 3. **Running the Application:**
    - Build the project: `mvn clean package` (if using Maven)
-   - Run the application: `java -jar target/your-application.jar` (replace with your application's JAR file)
+   - Run the application: `java -jar target/your-application.jar` (replace with your application's JAR file)  or mvn spring-boot:run

 ### Usage:
 1. Access the application at `http://localhost:8090`).